jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 ## States

+### States overview

-The rayWidg library uses three states to organize widgets.
+The rayWidg library uses four states to organize widgets.
-  These are the hiden state and the child states.
+  These are the inactive state, hiden state, the, child state, and the hog state.

+### hidden state

 The hiden state means that the widget is not present or part of the current GUI.
 All drawing functions and event functions will ignore the widget.
 This can be used for menu bars or alternative GUI windows.

+### inactive state

-The inactive state means that the widget is present, but that it should be ingored.
+The inactive state means that the widget is present, but that it should be ignored.
 All drawing functions will draw the widget in the inactive color scheme and event functions will ignore the widget.

+### child state

 The child state means that the widget is part of a widget that is made up of multiple widgets (a complex widget), such as a list box or file browser.
 The rayWidg system only allows one level of nesting.
-This forces the complex wigdg to use functions to allow it to do its task.
+This forces the complex widget to use functions to do its task.
 In some cases, such as the file browser, those functions are pre-made.
-In other cases you will have to make them.
+For your own custom widgets you will have to make them.

 You can think of a complex widget as a mini GUI.